WASdev/sample.jms.server/README.md

 2. PubSub : Publish-and-Subscribe Messaging uses JMS topic to send and receive messages.

+Note: The Server and Client versions of the sample are currently the same except for the server.xml.
+There is a sample client server.xml in the wlp directory structure.

 ## Running with Maven

 This project can be build with [Apache Maven](http://maven.apache.org/).
 The project uses [Liberty Maven Plug-in][] to automatically download and install Liberty profile runtime from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/).
 Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.